Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Mapping Experimental Data to the Geometric Chart

-For direct comparison,~\ref{fig:SI_design_chart_gamma025} shows the geometric design chart computed using the experimental friction coefficient $\gamma_{\mathrm{exp}}=0.025\,\mathrm{pN\cdot s}/\mu\mathrm{m}$.
-The experimental operating point lies close to the contour $r_{\mathrm{ss}}=-0.95$, confirming operation in a regime of strong force anti-alignment.
-This comparison demonstrates that the geometric design framework remains consistent when evaluated directly at experimental parameter values, without any rescaling.
+\paragraph{Geometric Chart at Experimental Friction.} For direct comparison, Fig.~\ref{fig:SI_design_chart_gamma025} shows the geometric design chart computed using the experimental friction coefficient $\gamma_{\mathrm{exp}}=0.025\,\mathrm{pN\cdot s}/\mu\mathrm{m}$.
+The experimental operating point lies close to the contour $r_{\mathrm{ss}}=-0.95$, suggesting that the experimental point is compatible with a regime of strong force anti-alignment.
+This comparison indicates that the geometric design framework remains useful when evaluated directly at experimental parameter values, without any rescaling. \\